baharev/sdopt-tearing/README.md

 The algorithms are documented in the academic paper [Tearing systems of nonlinear equations -- II.
 A practical exact algorithm](http://reliablecomputing.eu/baharev_tearing_exact_algorithm.pdf).

- - The `heap_md.py` module implements a heuristic for ordering to lower Hessenberg form.
+ - The `heap_md.py` module implements a greedy heuristic for ordering to lower Hessenberg form.
  - The `ilp_tear.py` module implements optimal tearing with integer programming.